sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![MS MAP](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-map.jpg)

 The onboard MAP sensor is connected with a 1/8" vacuum hose to any vacuum port on the intake manifold.
 Air pressure is one way for the ECU to see engine load.
 More pressure means more load.
 Turbo or supercharger?
 You're going to need this.
-NA depends on ITBS or not.
-You'll also have something like this for NA with a big plenum.
-For ITBS, you probably won't need it,but doesn't hurt to add.
+For naturally aspirated, it's a very good helper.
+You'll have something like this for NA with a big plenum.
+For ITBS, it depends if you're planning to incorporate MAP with your alpha-n tuning, but doesn't hurt to add.

 Read more about how the sensor works here: [https://www.nxp.com/docs/en/data-sheet/MPX4250D.pdf](https://www.nxp.com/docs/en/data-sheet/MPX4250D.pdf).
 There is no pinout because it's already integrated on the ECU.
 If you're not using this type of sensor, follow your specific part diagram.